Last Update: July 7, 2014

-This is the selection of planets that match the Conservative Definition of a Potentially Habitable Exoplanet.
+Above is a selection of planets that match the Conservative Definition of a Potentially Habitable Exoplanet.
 These planets are more likely to be of rocky composition and with the right temperatures for liquid water.
 Image Credit: PHL @ UPR Arecibo.

-This is the selection of planets that match the Optimistic Definition of a Potentially Habitable Exoplanet.
+Above is a selection of planets that match the Optimistic Definition of a Potentially Habitable Exoplanet.
 These planets are less likely to be of rocky composition or with the right temperatures for liquid water.
 Image Credit: PHL @ UPR Arecibo.

 These are orbital analyses for all the planets of the catalog.
 It includes the dimensions of the habitable zone and better estimates of the equilibrium temperature for those planets in elliptical orbits.
 Each thumbnail links to the orbital diagram.
 Explanations and orbits for all known exoplanets are available in the PHL's Exoplanet Orbital Catalog.